Oshosi: Candomblé

-Oxossí is syncretized with Saint Sebastian in the Rio de Janeiro region, the patron saint of the city.
+Oxóssi is syncretized with Saint Sebastian in the Rio de Janeiro region, the patron saint of the city.
 He is associated with Saint George in the Bahia region.

 Santería

 In Santería, Ochosí is syncretized with Saint Norbert.
 Oshosi is also syncretized with Saint Hubert: the imagery of St. Hubert has a bow and arrow and a stag next to him which are symbols of Oshosi.
 Another Catholic saint syncretized with Oshosi in Santeria is Saint Sebastian who is depicted with his body is covered with arrows, another symbol of Oshosi.